 Charles Jencks and his late wife Maggie Keswick conceived this unique garden in 1989 and have since created 40 major areas, gardens, bridges, landforms, sculptures, terraces, fences and architectural works.
 Covering thirty acres, the Garden of Cosmic Speculation uses nature to celebrate nature, both intellectually and through the senses.
 This space is unlike anywhere else.

 5. Parcevall Hall, Appletreewick, North Yorkshire

 In the heart of the windswept Yorkshire Dales you’ll find a garden that surrounds an ecclesiastical retreat.
 It was the creation of Sir William Milner in the 1920s – a gentle giant at 6ft7’’ tall and almost a recluse.
 He was an architect, plantsman and designer and went on to be a founder member of Harlow Carr, the northern home of the Royal Horticultural Society.
 Heavily influenced by the Arts and Crafts Movement, Parcevall Hall uses the naturally occurring limestone pavement in its rockery garden, one of the best in Europe.
+Its in great condition, you would never know its true age.
+Limestone holds up almost as well as a modern rubber driveway, although the look is not quite the same.
 This garden has a magical setting and uniquely calming atmosphere.

 6. Levens Hall, near Kendal, Cumbria